pastydev/cmdict/README.md

   search    Type in one English word and echo its Chinese translation.
 ```

-Echo Chinese translation of one or multiple English words.
+To Eecho Chinese translation of one or multiple English words.

 ```
 $ cmdict search apple